Assault on the battleships Barroso and Rio Grande: Objective, scenario and boarding plan

-Historians such as George Thompson and Juan Crisostomo Centurión agree that, when attacking the battleships, the Paraguayans intended to somehow protect the fortress of Humaitá.
+Witnesses from the Paraguayan side such as George Thompson and Juan Crisóstomo Centurión agree that, when attacking the battleships, the Paraguayans intended to somehow protect the fortress of Humaitá.
 Soon after the passage of Humaitá by Brazilian ironclads, the siege by the allied troops, the occupation of the Chaco and the abandonment by López, Humaitá was completely unable to receive supplies.
 Still, the remaining Paraguayan forces wanted at all costs to keep the fortress in their possession.
 There is also the argument that López wished to obtain these battleships for himself in an attempt to reverse the course of the war in his favor.
 Another reason would be a kind of revenge by Solano López for the fact that Brazil bought the five battleships that were originally ordered by Paraguay, but that were not delivered due to non-payment by the Paraguayan government, as López knew that his navy was deficient from the beginning.
 Whatever it is, the approach was based on the principle of taking only one vessel: the monitor Rio Grande.

 On 5 July, a conference was held between general Bernardino Caballero, commander of the Timbó fort, and Solano López to report that the bogavante forces were heading from the Chaco to the Bermejo River, from where they would depart to assault the ships, since the mouth of that river was located very close to Tagy.
 The Brazilian naval command began to receive reports, mainly from Paraguayan deserters, that Paraguayan forces could attack the Brazilian lines coming from the fortifications at Tebicuary.
 To protect the Tagy ravine, the monitor Rio Grande was ordered to anchor at that position in order to fire at any enemy incursions there.
 The other five battleships that had passed Humaitá began to bomb this position and Timbó, in addition to serving to transport troops and supplies for the allied forces in the Chaco and also in Tagy.
 It was during this period that the naval command received information from officer Chamorro about the battleships' boarding preparations.